ivanbportugal/bloghugo/content/post/git-log-goodies.md

 +++
 author = "Ivan Portugal"
 date = "2018-08-20T00:35:13+00:00"
-draft = true
 post_date = "2018-08-19T04:00:00+00:00"
 tags = ["git", "log", "graph"] title = "Git Log Goodies"

 +++
-I have always found that learning Git was easier with a GUI but I always seemed to keep hitting some sort of ceiling...
+I have always found that learning Git was easier with a GUI but I always seemed to keep hitting some sort of "capability ceiling:...
 There are several out there and I particularly enjoyed SourceTree from Atlassian and GitKraken from Axosoft.
 Here are some others: [https://git-scm.com/download/gui/windows](https://git-scm.com/download/gui/windows "Git Guis")

 However, the command line is _significantly_ more powerful.
 Here is a handy-fancy git log with a graph.
 Add this to your `.gitconfig`: